Migrate Logs to a New M-Series Appliance Model in Panorama

 Mode in High Availability

-If you need to replace an M-500 or M-100 appliance in Panorama mode (Panorama management server) with a different M-Series appliance than the M-Series appliance being replaced, you can migrate the logs it collected from firewalls by moving its RAID disks to the new M-Series appliance.
+If you need to replace an M-600, M-500, M-200 or M-100 appliance in Panorama mode (Panorama management server) with a different M-Series appliance than the M-Series appliance being replaced, you can migrate the logs it collected from firewalls by moving its RAID disks to the new M-Series appliance.
 Moving the disks enables you to migrate logs as part of a hardware upgrade (from an M-100 appliance to an M-500 appliance).
 You can migrate an M-100 appliance to and from an M-500 appliance.
 M-100 and M-500 appliances cannot be migrated to or from M-200 or M-600 appliances.

 This migration procedure covers the following scenarios: